krtkush/LinearTimer/README.md

 # Linear Timer

-Linear Timer is a custom view for Android that enables circular progress animation with respect to time.
+Linear Timer is a custom view for Android that enables circular progress animation with respect to given duration.

 **Screenshots**